 by Evin Carvill-Ziemer

 As the omicron surge–tsunami–hits the United States I am grateful for the protection of vaccination and yet I am braced against less deadly, but still deep impact.
 The impact of a form of trauma called “moral injury” or “moral distress”.
 I’m worried for all of us.

 “Moral injury” was first described by Jonathan Shay to describe the impacts on military and veteran patients.
 It includes the traumas caused when we act against our morals, fail to act for our morals, witness others betray our morals, and in particular, when those in power betray what’s right.
 It’s similar, but somewhat different to the idea of “moral distress” first described among health care workers: when we know what’s ethically right, but are not allowed or cannot do what’s right whether caused by inadequate staffing, two conflicting values, or conflicts on the team.

 You may also want to read: A Time to Simplify by Revs.
 Megan Foley and Evin Carvill-Ziemer.

 News from the UUA

-The UUA is hiring for several positions, including a youth and young adult program associate.
+The UUA is hiring for several positions.
 Find job descriptions and application information at their Job Openings webpage.